 Phone: (717) 712-2131

-Fields of Interest: Environmental history, the long 18th century, seasonality, land use
+Fields of Interest: Environmental history, cultural history, material history, the 18th and 19th century

 (listed alphabetically; date of dissertation provided in each entry)